Sciences of the Senses

 To join this working group, click "Request group membership" at right.
 You will receive instructions for participating online or in person.

 Cameron Brinitzer is a doctoral candidate in the History and Sociology of Science at the University of Pennsylvania.
 He is currently doing anthropological fieldwork in experimental psychology laboratories at the Central European University, while archivally researching histories of the field in anthropology and the lab in psychology.
-He is a research affiliate of the Social Mind Center at the Central European University and a visiting scholar at the Institute for Advanced Studies (IHS) in Vienna.

 Judy Kaplan is a cultural and intellectual historian of the human sciences with a special interest in the history of linguistic research.
 Currently a teaching fellow with the Integrated Studies Program at the University of Pennsylvania, she was previously a Mellon fellow with the Wolf Humanities Forum and a postdoctoral researcher at the Max Planck Institute for the History of Science in Berlin.

 Wednesday, August 19, 2020 - 3:00pm to 4:30pm

 Gabriel Coren, "Sounding Ethnos: composition by field" (work in progress).

 Cameron Brinitzer, "The Colour Sense: Between the Lab, Field, and Garden" (work in progress).